Slingbr/stock-predictor-AI-ML/README.md

 - TradingView widget for live charts

 ---
+Newly added features

+Updated code
+now using ANN unlike previous versions which were using random forest removed previous useless questions(will be reimplemented with proper system
+---

 Improvements & Future Plans
-- Better error handling for API limits and missing data
-- Use ANN

 - -Add questionairee
-- in general update to my more complete recent model
 - Support for multiple stocks, not just TSLA
 - Hyperparameter tuning for better accuracy
+- Test LSTM and see how it performs compared to current model
 ---

 Feel free to fork this, experiment, and improve on it.
-If you end up with something better or more interesting, I’d love to hear about it.
+If you end up with something better or more interesting.